sseefried/lambdalog/drafts/2011-07-08-sharing-recovery.markdown

 title: Sharing Recovery in deeply embedded DSLs
 author: Sean Seefried
 tags: domain specific languages, deep embedding, sharing
-hours: 5
+hours: 7.5
 ---

 # Introduction

 I could easily start this post by banging on about how great embedded domain specific languages are but that's already been done quite adequately in a [number]() [of]() [places]().
-There are a few options when it comes to implementing domain specific languages.
-They can be a
+There are a two main options when it comes to implementing domain specific languages.
+They can be a:

-* [shallow embeddeding]() or [internal]() DSL.
-In this case the terms of the [target language](LINK ME) are terms in the [host language](). e.g. functions in the target language are functions in the host language.
+* [shallow embeddeding][shallow-embedding] or [internal DSL][dsl-definitions].
+In this case the terms of the [target language][target-language] are terms in the *host language*. e.g. functions in the target language are functions in the host language.
 In this case one runs a program by compiling the program.
 The code generated is just the code that is normally generated for the host language since terms in the target language *are* terms in the host language.

-* [deeply embedding]() or [external]() DSL.
-In this case the terms of the target language are instances of a data structure in the host language (usually an [abstract syntax tree]() (AST)).
+* [deep embedding] or [external DSL][dsl-definitions].
+In this case the terms of the target language are instances of a data structure in the host language (usually an [abstract syntax tree][ast] or AST).
 The terms are constructed using various helper functions and are interpreted or compiled.
 This differs from the shallow embedding case because one must write the interpreter/compiler and does not gain the benefit of reusing the host language's compiler.

 A not immediately obvious problem that occurs when one implements a deeply embedded DSL is that one can easily lose the *term sharing* implicitly present in the target language.
 I'll demonstrate this with an example.
-Say our target language is the [simply typed lambda calculus]() with arithmetic.
+Say our target language is the [simply typed lambda [calculus][simply-typed-lambda-calculus] with arithmetic.
 A program in this language might look something like:

 $(2+3) + (2+3)$